Many students choose to study English due to their prior love of the subject and their decision is not often a vocational one.

 What are my career options?

-- commercial, industrial and public sector management
+- commercial, industrial and public sector management and administration

 - marketing, sales and advertising